 Flickr Physics Photo

-When the two mirrors are aligned at a 0-degree angle with each other (i.e., a parallel mirror system), there are an infinite number of images.
+When the two mirrors are aligned at a 0-degree angle with each other (i.e., a parallel mirror system), there is an infinite number of images.
 Each image is the result of an image of an image, or an image of an image of an image or an image of an image of ... .
 The diagram below shows the multiple images for a parallel mirror system.
 Images I1 and I2 are primary images.
 Image I1 is the image resulting from the reflection of the object O across mirror M1 and image I2 is the image resulting from the reflection of the object O across mirror M2.
 Image I3 is an image of image I1, found by reflecting image I1 across mirror M2.
 Image I4 is an image of image I2; found by reflecting image I2 across mirror M1.
 This process could continue indefinitely, producing images of images for an infinite number of images extending to the right of mirror M2 and to the left of mirror M1.

 Multiple mirror systems are merely the extension of what we have already learned about plane mirrors.
 The locating of images is an extension of the principle that the image distance to the mirror is the same as the object distance to the mirror.
 Drawing ray diagrams for multiple mirror systems is an extension of the line of sight and law of reflection principles.